The Manor (Los Angeles): Features

-Other notable features include two walk-in closets, a gigantic kitchen, a granite motor court for 100 cars, a solarium, a wine cellar, a game room, a gym and tanning rooms.

-Controversy and critical reception
+Reception and legacy

+After its completion, Los Angeles Times architecture critic Sam Hall Kaplan panned the home as one of the region's worst built in the 1980s.
 At the time of its construction, the project spawned a controversy over its massive size and ostentatious architecture.
 In April 1988, the Los Angeles Times asked:

 What's bigger than a football field, smaller than Hearst Castle, has a bowling alley and an entire floor of closets, and is making some people very annoyed?
 Aaron and Candy Spelling's 56,500 sqft mansion in Holmby Hills.
 The French chateau, under construction now for two years, has turned the corner of Mapleton and Club View drives into a gawker's paradise.
 Sprawled across 6 acre on what once was the Bing Crosby estate, the house dwarfs the sizable mansions on the block and looms large over tranquil Holmby Park near Wilshire Boulevard.

-After its completion, Los Angeles Times architecture critic Sam Hall Kaplan panned the home as one of the region's worst built in the 1980s.

-In popular culture

-People magazine ran a feature on the massive home.
 Performer John Perry composed a calypso/rap novelty song about the house, "The Ballad of Aaron and Candy (An Ode to Spelling's Dwelling)", including these lyrics: